Important information about construction zones and building entries

 As a reminder, outside food and beverages are not allowed in the convention center, and you may be asked to return items to your car if you bring them inside with you.
-All food and beverage services are provided exclusively through our in-house catering and concessions partner, pacificwild catering.
+All food and beverage services are provided exclusively through our in-house catering partner, pacificwild catering.

 Put our service to the test

 We want everyone to feel welcome, safe and well-served during their visit.
 You'll find info on everything from Wi-Fi to ATMs to business center services and suites for nursing mothers on our Guest services and amenities page.

 If you need mobility assistance to make your visit easier or more comfortable, please stop by our Administration Office on Level 2 to rent a wheelchair or electric scooter.
 Equipment is available on a first come, first served basis.
 Click here for rental pricing.

 In order to ensure patron safety, security has been increased at all events.
 You may see additional security officers in our spaces during your event and we constantly monitor the building with cameras.